gist

 The gist ontology consists of just over 135 classes and about 140 properties and serves as a foundation for building more specialized ontologies.
 We have culled out highly abstract concepts to promote disambiguation.
 You are invited to contribute to gist by adding your comments to issue discussion threads and submitting new issues and pull requests.

-gist forum
+gist Resources

 We maintain an active gist community where practitioners and users of gist come together to discuss the gist model, implementation best practices, and evolution.
 Virtual meetings take place the first Thursday of each month.
 Click here to become involved.